An epic Australian rail journey from coast to coast

 Off-train excursions in Adelaide

-This tour takes guests to Kalgoorlie's Super Pit - the nation's largest open-cut mine.
-Pan for gold, ride the paddy wagon and get up close to the super-sized dump trucks at Hannan's North Tourist Mine.
+- Discover this region's mining heritage with a visit to Kalgoorlie's Super Pit - the nation's largest open-cut mine.
+Then, get up close to the super-sized dump trucks at Hannan's North Tourist Mine.

 Stay here on these holidays